mobxjs/mobx/docs/enabling-decorators.md

 <details id="gotchas"><summary>Decorator changes / gotchas</summary>

-MobX' 2022.3 Decorators are very similar to the MobX 5 decorators, so usage is mostly the same, but there are some gotchas:
+MobX' 2022.3 decorators have some gotchas:

 -   `@observable accessor` decorators are _not_ enumerable. `accessor`s do not have a direct equivalent in the past - they're a new concept in the language.
 We've chosen to make them non-enumerable, non-own properties in order to better follow the spirit of the ES language and what `accessor` means.
     The main cases for enumerability seem to have been around serialization and rest destructuring.
     -   Regarding serialization, implicitly serializing all properties probably isn't ideal in an OOP-world anyway, so this doesn't seem like a substantial issue (consider implementing `toJSON` or using `serializr` as possible alternatives)
     -   Addressing rest-destructuring, such is an anti-pattern in MobX - doing so would (likely unwantedly) touch all observables and make the observer overly-reactive).
--   `@action some_field = () => {}` was and is valid usage.
-However, inheritance is different between legacy decorators and modern decorators.
-    -   In legacy decorators, if superclass has a field decorated by `@action`, and subclass tries to override the same field, it will throw a `TypeError: Cannot redefine property`.
-    -   In modern decorators, if superclass has a field decorated by `@action`, and subclass tries to override the same field, it's allowed to override the field.
-However, the field on subclass is not an action unless it's also decorated with `@action` in subclass declaration.
+-   `@action some_field = () => {}` is valid usage.
+If a superclass has a field decorated by `@action`, a subclass can override the field.
+However, the field on the subclass is not an action unless it is also decorated with `@action` in the subclass declaration.

 </details>